-Yes, you can visit the Philippines as a tourist with allowed up to a 30-day stay.
+Yes, you can visit the Philippines as a tourist with allowed up to a 30-day stay, if you are a Bulgarian citizen.
 After the 30-day period, you can extend your stay on-site at a local branch of the Bureau of Immigration.
 You can find all the requirements on the home page.

 Presentation of vaccination status and vaccination certificate for COVID-19 is not required.
 All arriving international travelers are accepted regardless of their vaccination status.

-We can issue a 9a visa for up to 59 days stay, but you can also travel without a visa if your stay is less than 30 days and you have a return ticket – at the moment it is recommended to avail of this way of travel.
-If you still want to apply for a visa, you can read the requirements and download the form from the Visa section.
+Bulgarian citizen can travel without a visa if their stay is less than 30 days and you have a return ticket – at the moment it is recommended to avail of this way of travel.
+Please refer to the conditions on the home page.

 We do not provide such services, but since 2019 the Philippines is in The Hague Convention and accepts and issues apostilles.
 That is, your document must have an apostille and can be used for official purposes in Bulgaria and the Philippines after translation into the respective language.